rollkit/rollkit/state/block-executor.md

   - Whether Last Height Consensus Parameters changed
   - App Hash

-- `commit`: This method commits the block and updates the mempool.
-Given takes the updated state, the block, and the ABCI `ResponseFinalizeBlock` as parameters, it:
-  - Invokes app commit, basically finalizing the last execution, by  calling ABCI `Commit`.
-  - Updates the mempool to inform that the transactions included in the block can be safely discarded.
-  - Publishes the events produced during the block exection for indexing.

 - `execute`: This method executes the block.
 It takes the context, the state, and the block as parameters.
 It calls the ABCI method `FinalizeBlock` with the ABCI `RequestFinalizeBlock` containing the block hash, ABCI header, commit, transactions and returns the ABCI `ResponseFinalizeBlock` and errors, if any.

 - `publishEvents`: This method publishes events related to the block.
 It takes the ABCI `ResponseFinalizeBlock`, the block, and the state as parameters.

 ## Message Structure/Communication Format

-The `BlockExecutor` communicates with the application via the ABCI interface.
+The `BlockExecutor` communicates with the application via the [ABCI interface].
 It sends and receives ABCI messages, such as `RequestInitChain` for initializing a new chain and `RequestFinalizeBlock`, `ResponseFinalizeBlock` for creating new blocks.
 The ABCI methods `InitChainSync`, `FinalizeBlock`, `Commit` are used for initializing a new chain and creating blocks, respectively.

 ## Assumptions and Considerations